-Beginning in January 2024, the working group, which included representatives from Penn Highlands Brookville, held monthly conference calls.
+Beginning in January 2024, the working group, which included representatives from Penn Highlands DuBois and Penn Highlands Clearfield, held monthly conference calls.
 These project calls provided working group members with insights and awareness of all components of the CHNA project.
-To meet IRS requirements related to the ACA, the Penn Highlands Brookville study methodology included qualitative and quantitative data methods to identify the needs of underserved and disenfranchised populations.
+To meet IRS requirements related to the ACA, Penn Highlands DuBois and Penn Highlands Clearfield's study methodology included qualitative and quantitative data methods to identify the needs of underserved and disenfranchised populations.